novemberrain00/BeautyBox.js/README.md

-# BeatyBox.js
+# BeautyBox.js
-BeatyBox - simple and easy to customize lightbox plugin for your website.
+BeautyBox - simple and easy to customize lightbox plugin for your website.